a-sit-plus/warden/README.md

 2. Unified server-side key and app attestation verification library
 3. Agnostic communication logic, taking care of process flows and wire format

-Put differently, Warden Supreme the evolution of the battle-tested Warden server-side key and app attestation library, augmented by Signum's [_Supreme_ KMP crypto provider](https://a-sit-plus.github.io/signum/supreme/) for a consistent UX across Android and iOS.
+Put differently, Warden Supreme the evolution of the battle-tested WARDEN server-side key and app attestation library, augmented by Signum's [_Supreme_ KMP crypto provider](https://a-sit-plus.github.io/signum/supreme/) for a consistent UX across Android and iOS.
 The original server-side-only key and app attestation library is still available and actively maintained, as it is one of the pillars supporting Warden Supreme.